Family Fun Day at Foxboro Y Saturday

 The 5K, for which there is a $25 registration fee, will begin at 8 a.m., and individuals, families and teams are welcome to run or walk.
 The Kids Fun Run will begin at 9 a.m.

-All proceeds from the day’s event will benefit the Hockomock Y’s Food Access programs.
+All proceeds from the day’s event will benefit the Y’s Food Access programs.

 In 2022, nearly 52,000 meals were served to children facing food insecurity and 20,000 bags of groceries (valued at $50 each) were distributed to people in need Wednesdays at the Hockomock Y’s branches.